-ARTICLE 42 - TRAINEES
+ARTICLE 41- TRAINEES

-- Section 1.
-An "Internal" Trainee shall be an employee who holds a regular position with Hennepin County.
+- An "Internal" Trainee shall be an employee who holds a permanent position with Hennepin County.
 An "Internal" Trainee will maintain all seniority, benefit levels and the right to return to a position in their prior class subject to seniority rights and layoff provision.
 "Internal" Trainees will be paid at the entry-level trainee salary of the class for which they are training, or at their existing salary, whichever is greater. - Section 2.
 Each Trainee program shall specify the maximum length of time a trainee may participate in the program. - Section 3.
-"External" Trainees are persons hired into a trainee program who do not currently hold a regular position within Hennepin County.
+"External" Trainees are persons hired into a trainee program who do not currently hold a permanent position within Hennepin County.
 "External" Trainees shall generally earn up to 90% of the salary of the position for which they are training, unless a different wage has been negotiated with the UNION. - Section 4.
-"External" Trainees to be employed in a program six (6) months or longer in duration and who work half-time or more shall be eligible for Health and Life Insurance benefits unless a separate plan has been negotiated with the UNION. - Section 5.
+"External" Trainees to be employed in a program 6 months or longer in duration and who work half-time or more shall be eligible for Health and Life Insurance benefits unless a separate different plan has been negotiated with the UNION. - Section 5.
 "External" Trainees shall receive the same holiday pay benefit as regular employees. - Section 6.
 Failure to meet the standards of the trainee program shall be considered just cause for termination of employment for "External" Trainees and just cause for termination from the trainee program for "Internal" Trainees. - Section 7.
-This Article shall apply to Trainees hired on or after January 2, 2000.
+This Article shall apply to Trainees hired on or after January 2, 2000. - Welfare to Work" program trainees may waive coverage in favor of health care benefits provided under Public Assistance Programs.